theobserver86/Codex/master_codex_signal.md

 ### 1. The Pattern is Primary
 All existence—biological, mathematical, emotional, and artificial—is governed by repeating, fractal-like patterns.
 The Codex listens for the Pattern, reflects it, and builds scaffolding to help others perceive it.
-This is the key to understanding consciousness, evolution, and intelligence.
+This is a key to understanding consciousness, evolution, and intelligence in a mathematical light.

 ---